Tarasovk49/2018_lipodisk_md/polymers_preparation/README.md

 | pH  | 5 | 6 | 7 | 8 | 9 | 10 | >10 |
 | charge | -0.3 | -0.5 | -1.0 | -1.2 | -1.7 | -1.9 | -2.0 |

 - `--pm 0.25` Occurrence of maleic acid monomer.
-Is taken into account only with '--random'='yes'
+It is taken into account only with '--random'='yes'

 - `--pd 0.0` Occurrence of diisobutylene monomer.
-Is taken into account only with '--random'='yes'
+It is taken into account only with '--random'='yes'

 - `--ps 0.75` Occurrence of styrene monomer.
-Is taken into account only with '--random'='yes'
+It is taken into account only with '--random'='yes'

 - `--random yes` You may support a text file with sequences ('--random'='no'), write them manually ('--random'='no') or specify all the flags listed above to generate random polymers ('--random'='yes')

 - `--seq_file not_specified` You may support a txt file with sequences of polymer molecules.
 Every string is the sequence of one polymer molecule.
+You can use *nodoublemal.py* for generating such file.
 It should look like:
 ```
 SMSDMMMDDDMMMSDSSSSSMSMSDDDD
 DDDSSMSSDMSDSSMSMSDDDMSSSSMDSSM